February 20, 2023

 Avoid sending duplicate notifications.
 For example, you can tell the system to avoid sending order-related notifications through Wallet when the customer has one of your associated apps installed.

-Make it easy for customers to contact you.
+Make it easy for customers to contact the merchant.
 Provide multiple contact methods, so people can choose the one that works best for them.
-At minimum, you need to provide a link to your website or landing page, but you can also provide a Messages for Business link, a phone number, an email address, and a link to your support page (for developer guidance, see Merchant).
+At minimum, you need to provide a link to the merchant's website or landing page, but you can also provide a Messages for Business link, a phone number, an email address, and a link to a support page (for developer guidance, see Merchant).
 When people choose the Contact button in an order, the system displays a menu of the contact methods you supply.

 Help people track their order.
 A multi-item order can have multiple fulfillments, where each fulfillment is either shipping or pickup.
 For example, if a customer orders a pair of shoes and a T-shirt, the customer might want to have one item shipped, while picking up the other.
 Regardless of fulfillment type, you need to supply enough information for people to know where their items are and when to expect them at the destination they specified.
 In addition to an estimated time of arrival, here’s some information that people particularly appreciate: